aather/abyss/README.md

  - Snapshot sharing of interactive graphs

 ## Abyss Setup
-Script, graphite-setup, is provided to quickly setup services: graphite, grafana, apache on a single server for testing Abyss agents.
+**Script, graphite-setup/graphite-setup.sh, is provided to test Abyss quickly.
+Script sets upthe server side to Abyss.
+It install and configured services: graphite, grafana, apache that Abyss agents used to store, query and visualized metrics.**

 Abyss agents configuration is performed via single file: **env.pl** to set environment variables.

  - **carbon_server-**    Agents ships metrics to graphite server on this host
  - **carbon_port-**      Agent sends request to this Port number where carbon server is listening.
 Default: 7405